txt/se22/docs/syllabus.md

 (And no where on that list is "I have to go to a wedding in India".)

 ### Expected Workload
+This is an _advanced graduate_ class at  R1 institution
+(an R1 institution is classified as a doctoral university with very high research activity).

  Students must be
 prepared to dedicate AT LEAST 5-8 working hours a